-“Tracey’s extensive experience in the courtroom will make her a valuable addition to the bench,” said Governor Ducey.
-“I am honored to appoint Tracey to the Maricopa County Superior Court.”
+“Jeff’s intellect and dedication to the southern Arizona community will be an asset to the bench,” said Governor Ducey.
+“I am pleased to announce Jeff’s appointment to the Pima County Superior Court.”

-Tracey graduated from Arizona State University with a Bachelor of Arts in English.
-She then went on to earn her law degree from the Arizona State University College of Law.
+Abrams graduated magna cum laude from Smith College in Massachusetts with a Bachelor of Arts in Government, minoring in Economics.
+She then received her law degree from the University of Arizona College of Law.

 Gary Cohen is a Partner at Mesch Clark Rothschild where he has practiced since 1993.
 His current practice includes government defense, personal injury, commercial litigation, employment, and appellate matters.
 Over his career, he has also handled class actions, vulnerable adult claims, and minor criminal matters.
 In addition, Cohen has been serving as a Judge Pro Tem for Pima County Superior Court since 2004, as a mediator for civil cases.